kugelrund/Speed-Outcast/Posto-Stuff-ReadmePLZ.txt

 - artus_topside :
 Didn't manage to load the map under unknown conditions The path finding of NPC that spawn instead of the stormtrooper seems to always be broken
+- ns_starpad crashes during the final against Reelo, I should retry this
+- cairn_assembly : if the imperial opening the door is too small (for exmeple a small droid), you can't reach the hitbox to hit persuasion
+If the NPC remplacin the two reborn dies or don't spawn (don't know which), the ATST door won't open.
+- cairn_dock : the map is imposible to play because the new NPCs are having undefefined behavior, making the discretion impossible and you are spoted instantly when by the window
+The shadowtropper have to spawn as a shadowtrooper I think because the platform where it spawns DON'T ELEVATE other NPCs (humanoid or droids)
+- doom_detention : I didn't any problem with the guard opening the doors, but there might be the same problem as cairn_assembly